gleyfer/aviatrix-easy-onprem/README.md

 - **aws_region:** If using AWS, the region into which to deploy the CSR1K
 - **hostname:** The hostname which will be configured on the CSR and which will prefix all of the resources created.
 - **network_cidr:** The VPC CIDR block to use when creating the VPC/VNet which the CSR will reside in.
+- **az1:** Primary CSR/Aviatrix gateway availability zone (default a)
+- **az2:** Secondary CSR/Aviatrix gateway availability zone (default b)
+- **tunnel_proto:** Which tunnel protocol to use for creating Aviatrix tunnels to CSR.
+Valid values: "IPsec", "GRE", "LAN"
+- **public_subnets:** The list of public subnets for the CSR public facing interface.
+One value here will create a CSR without HA, putting two values will create HA CSRs.
+- **private_subnets:** The list of private subnets for the CSR private facing interface.
+One value here will create a CSR without HA, putting two values will create HA CSRs.
-- **public_sub:** The public subnet for the CSR public facing interface.
+- **public_subnet_ids:** The list of existing public subnet ids for the CSR public facing interface.
+One value here will create a CSR without HA, putting two values will create HA CSRs.
-- **private_sub:** The private subnet for the CSR private facing interface.
-If enabled, the test client will be created in this subnet.
+- **private_subnet_ids:** The list of existing private subnet ids for the CSR private facing interface.
+One value here will create a CSR without HA, putting two values will create HA CSRs.
+- **bgpolan_subnet_ids:** Existing BGPoLAN subnet ids to create CSR LAN interface inside of.
+- **advertised_prefixes:** Custom list of prefixes to advertise to Aviatrix Transit.
+Will create static routes to Null0 for these prefixes on the CSR and redistribute static to BGP.

 - **aws_instance_type:** The AWS instance type to launch the CSR with.
 Default is t2.medium.
 - **azure_instance_size:** The Azure instance size to launch the CSR with.
 Default is Standard_DS2_v2
 - **public_conns:** List of public external connection definitions (please see above example for format).
 Tunnels will be created to primary and hagw automatically.